Medical devices are incredibly important in today’s world. They play a significant…

 Since 1972, Plastic Ingenuity has been at the forefront of the custom thermoforming industry.
 Our team has worked extensively with PETG specifically, manufacturing plastic medical trays, as well as our cutting edge 47” catheter delivery system, which enhances product accessibility and eliminates outside impurities.

 Our medical device packaging engineering capabilities include GMP procedures, clean room facilities — where we designed our long catheter delivery system tray — and medical grade materials.
-To learn more about Plastic Ingenuity’s medical device packaging solutions, download our capabilities sheet.
+To learn more about Plastic Ingenuity’s medical device packaging solutions, please visit our healthcare industries info page.